Hot (Inna album)

 Hot is the debut studio album by Romanian singer Inna, released on 4 August 2009 by Magic Records.
 Inna collaborated on the record with Romanian trio Play & Win, who entirely wrote, produced and arranged Hot at their Play & Win Studios in Constanța, Romania.
 It was described as an electronic dance music (EDM) album, with influences varying from trance, electro house and techno to Hi-NRG, synth-pop and chillout.
 Lyrically, Hot deals with love themes.
 Music critics gave the album positive to mixed reviews, praising the danceable style but criticizing its lack of innovation.
 At the 2010 Romanian Music Awards, Hot won in the Best Album category, while also receiving an award at the 2011 Radio România Actualităţi Awards in the Pop/Dance Album of the Year section.

-As of December 2011, the record has sold 500,000 copies worldwide, with incomes amounting to €8 million from sales and accompanying concert tours.
+As of December 2011, the record has sold 500,000 copies worldwide, with revenue amounting to €8 million from sales and accompanying concert tours.
 Commercially, it experienced success in Europe, peaking within the top 20 in multiple countries.
 Hot was also awarded Gold and Platinum certifications in Romania and France, respectively.
 It was aided by the release of five singles, "Hot" (2008), "Love" (2009), "Déjà Vu" (2009), "Amazing" (2009) and "10 Minutes" (2010), which achieved success on record charts.
 "Hot" and "Amazing" were both number ones in Romania.
 Inna performed over 200 concerts to promote the album.

 Background and release

 As a child, Inna became interested in music, with her mother, grandmother and grandfather all singing as a hobby.
 She graduated the Colegiul Economic (Economy College) in Mangalia, later studying political science at Ovidius University in Constanţa.
 Inna also took singing lessons and participated in music festivals, while unsuccessfully auditioning for the Romanian band A.S.I.A.
 When Inna worked in an office, her manager heard her singing and contacted Play & Win.
-Adopting the stage name Alessandra in 2008, she approached a pop-rock style, which switched to "commercial" minimal-infused house music after changing her stage name to Inna.
+Adopting the stage name Alessandra in 2008, she adopted a pop-rock style, which switched to "commercial" minimal house music after changing her stage name to Inna.

-Inna first announced working on her debut studio album in November 2008, while she later confirmed its release in February 2009.
+Inna first announced working on her debut studio album in November 2008, and later confirmed its release in February 2009.
 Hot was ultimately released on 4 August 2009 by Magic Records, while premiering on 5 June 2011 in the United Kingdom through All Around the World Productions.
 An alternative version of the record, titled Very Hot, was made available in France on 22 November 2010 by Airplay Records.
 According to Cancan, Hot was sold with an average price of €10.
 It was entirely written, produced and mastered by Romanian trio Play & Win members Sebastian Barac, Radu Bolfea and Marcel Botezan at their Play & Win Studios in Constanța.
 Edward Aninaru was hired to shoot the accompanying cover artwork of Hot.
 In Romania, the album was released with five different cover sleeves to choose from.